thanush244/Tailwindcss-Greenden/README.md

 ## Greenden 🌱

-Greenden is a responsive website built using HTML and Tailwind CSS.
+Greenden is a responsive website built using HTML, Tailwind CSS, and JavaScript.
 It showcases a wide range of artificial and natural plants, providing an online platform for users to browse various plant varieties, learn about their features, and read customer reviews.

 ## Features